Mpowa-IO/Documents/Whitepaper.md

 ### Solvatten Impact

-10 Tonne per lifetime use.
+Approximately 10 Tonne Offset per device lifetime use.

 Approximately 1,5 T Carbon Offset per year.

 A Solvatten Unit has a positive influence on SDG Goals 3, 6 and 13.

+Yet, Mpowa works with real-time data, which will be disclosed once the tech is distributed.

 ### Stove impact

-TBA.